Acceptable ID list.

-During identity proofing, the participant shall be required to provide two forms of identity source documents in original form.
-The below list of acceptable identity documents may be changed at any time due to PIV-I, Government or installation requirements.
+During identity proofing, the participant shall be required to provide two forms of identity source documents (IDs) in original form.
+The below list of acceptable identity documents may be changed at any time due to PIV-I, government or facility requirements.

 The identity source documents shall be bound to that participant and shall be neither expired nor canceled.